 - Guidelines for smooth content operations across digital platforms

 - Training, processes, and tools for contributors to use to follow those guidelines

 - A strategy for progress tracking

 - A governance plan that establishes accountability for all decisions and approvals throughout the content lifecycle

 When we’ve helped teams to implement a process like this, we’ve witnessed review timelines reduce from weeks to days (or even hours).

 One key thing to note is that a digital-first approach and streamlined approval process ensures quality and compliance is a repeatable, sustainable element of governance.
 We’ve found that getting as close as possible to having content produced and reviewed in an online environment within one platform can reduce risk, increase the efficiency of content production and review, and reduce confusion around technology.

 Content strategy helps provide structure and speeds approval

-Your goal is for the communities that you serve to get the right content—compliant content—faster.
-Content models and content governance, both elements of a good content strategy, ease the burden of the creation and approval process and help you meet this goal.
-When you build compliance into your processes and have a solid governance plan, both you and your customers will have a better experience.
+Your goal is for the communities you serve to get the right content—compliant content—faster.
+Content models and content governance, both elements of a successful content strategy, ease the creation and approval process burden and help you meet this goal.
+When you build compliance into your processes and have a solid governance plan, you and your customers will have a better experience.

-If you want to talk through your organization’s content strategy needs, reach out.
-We’d love to help you make this kind of process a reality for your team.
+If you want to discuss your organization’s content strategy needs, reach out.
+We’d love to help you make this process a reality for your team.